jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Tutorial 0 - Intro of Programming/tutorial_0_hw_ans.md

 ```

 Although it may be a good idea, however, in terms of efficiency, using `_pow` is not the best solution.
 It's because `_pow` **consume more computation power** (`_pow` is implemented by iteration!) than `if` and `tenary operator`.

+### General Feedback
+Most people did well on this.
+Those who used `int` instead of `uint64_t` in Q1 failed some test cases due to 13! messing up the sum.

 ## Q3: Roman Numeral Converter